meteogrid/FTPRelayer/README.md

         yield path, f.read()
 ```

+A file (eg: a zipfile) may be converted to several `(filename, contents)`, in
+this case yield them one by one.

 An object can also be used as a processor if one may want to pass extra
 arguments to it.
 For example: